-Amanda Gray is a Managing Associate in Mishcon Private, specialising in Art Law.
-She is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems that are faced by those operating within the art market and related fields.
+Amanda Gray is a Partner in Mishcon Private, specialising in Art Law and the related field of Luxury Assets.
+She is valued by her clients for her commercial, flexible approach and depth of knowledge across a diverse range of legal problems faced by those operating within the art market and luxury assets fields.

-As a leading member of our multi-disciplinary Luxury Assets Group, Amanda provides advice to clients on luxury assets including classic cars, bloodstock to jewellery, each with nuances individual to their respective fields.
+As a leading member of our multi-disciplinary Luxury Assets Group, Amanda provides advice to clients on luxury assets including classic cars, bloodstock and jewellery, each with nuances individual to their respective fields.

 - Assisting an international client with a dispute arising from the importation of Russian icons into the UK